 Of course, Occam's idea was heresy and he was nearly "fired." as were Copernicus, Galileo, Bruno, and most other CC pioneers following such thought progressions.
-(Bruno had to go to a 1600 church barbecue where he was the charcoal.)
+(In 1600 Bruno attended a church barbecue where he was the charcoal.)
 Hacking sacred Churchly axioms or mythos is always trouble.
 Occam's idea is to always, "Hack the axioms to save man."
 The Church says, "Hack the man to save axioms."
 I'll vote for Occam!

 I hope these words (and equations combined with geometry) will serve you creatively.

-William G. Harter Fayetteville, Arkansas
+William G. Harter Fayetteville, Arkansas January 2012